 - Verify the purchaser’s Georgia Sales Tax ID with the Department of Revenue’s Verification Tool.

 - Sellers are also responsible for considering whether the goods and services sold are consistent with their type of business.
-For example, if the buyer’s business is a car dealership but they are wanting to purchase office supplies tax-free, the seller should investigate further.
+For example, if the buyer’s business is a car dealership, but they want to purchase office supplies tax-free, the seller should investigate further.

 - Keep a file of resale certificates.